 And in that light, "Ask Ashley" perfectly captures the legacy of Amanda Bynes, as the public has taken it upon themselves to rampantly armchair diagnose the actress with everything from personality disorders to mood disorders, like bipolar depression.
 In a strikingly composed interview with Paper Magazine in 2018, Bynes said, "It definitely isn't fun when people diagnose you with what they think you are.
 That was always really bothersome to me.
 If you deny anything and tell them what it actually is, they don't believe you.
 Truly, for me, [my behaviour] was drug-induced, and whenever I got off of [drugs], I was always back to normal.
 I know that my behaviour was so strange that people were just trying to grasp at straws for what was wrong."

-Today, while the actress remains under a court-ordered conservatorship for her own well-being (yes, like Britney Spears of #FreeBritney fame – more so than her music at this point), Bynes has yet to publicly share her diagnosis (if any); although prior to her Paper interview she once tweeted that she'd been diagnosed with bipolar disorder but deleted the post soon after.
-She also has yet to comment on why, just this week, she was ordered by a judge to check into a psychiatric facility for treatment.
+The actress remained under a court-ordered conservatorship throughout 2020 (yes, like Britney Spears of #FreeBritney fame – more so than her music at this point), Bynes has yet to publicly share her diagnosis (if any); although prior to her Paper interview she once tweeted that she'd been diagnosed with bipolar disorder but deleted the post soon after.
+Also in 2020, she was ordered by a judge to check into a psychiatric facility for treatment.

-So all we have are two flashbulb moments: the successful, smiling teen idol in low-rise flare jeans and blonde highlights and the erratic woman tweeting that the Obamas and Drake are "ugly" and yet she wants the latter to "murder my vag*na."
+So all we have are two flashbulb moments: the successful, smiling teen idol in low-rise flare jeans and blonde highlights and the erratic woman tweeting that the Obamas and Drake are "ugly" and yet she wants the latter to "murder my vagina."
 There's a vast disconnect between the two versions of Bynes, and — while substance abuse and possibly mental illness define the space between — we see nothing but a performance that forces a grimace into a grin.